Dell Latitude

 Seven members of the Latitude D-series.
 From left to right; Bottom Row: D400, D410, D420, D505; Top Row: D610, D820, D830.

-Dell Latitude is a line of laptop computers manufactured and sold by American company Dell Technologies.
-It is a business-oriented line, aimed at corporate enterprises, healthcare, government, and education markets; unlike the Inspiron and XPS series, which were aimed at individual customers, and the Vostro series, which was aimed at smaller businesses.
-The Latitude line directly competes with Acer's Extensa and TravelMate, Asus's ExpertBook, Fujitsu's LifeBook, HP's EliteBook and ProBook, Lenovo's ThinkPad and ThinkBook and Toshiba's Portégé and Tecra.
+Dell Latitude is a discontinued line of laptop computers manufactured and sold by American company Dell.
+It was a business-oriented line, aimed at corporate enterprises, healthcare, government, and education markets, sitting alongside Inspiron and XPS for consumers, and Vostro for smaller businesses.

+The Latitude line directly competed with Acer's TravelMate, Asus's ExpertBook, HP's EliteBook, Lenovo's ThinkPad and Toshiba's Portégé.
 The "Rugged (Extreme)", "XFR" and "ATG" models compete primarily with Panasonic's Toughbook line of "rugged" laptops.

-In January 2025, Dell announced its intentions to gradually phase out their existing lineup of computer brands in favor of a singular brand simply named as "Dell" as part of the company's shift towards the next generation of PCs with artificial intelligence capabilities.
-The Latitude brand would be supplanted by the Dell Pro laptop line, which emphasizes professional-grade productivity and business-class computers.
+In January 2025 Dell announced a major restructuring that saw the demise of the Latitude brand, along with others.
+Latitude was succeeded by Dell Pro.